 — The Markup Signature panel may not detect touchpad events.

 — Markup Annotations cannot be modified after clicking Done.

-— Markup panel may not display toolbar when invoked.
+— The markup panel may not display toolbar when invoked.

 — Old iMessages stored on your computer are incorrectly deleted when upgrading to OS X 10.10 Developer Preview.
 Backup your Messages in ~/Library/Messages before upgrading.